U'khand's Jyotirmath: Now Shankaracharya Matth also develops cracks | Headlines

 - India

-The situation in Joshimath remains grim as one of the Hindu monasteries, the Shankaracharya Matth in Jyotirmath area, has also developed cracks in many places over the past 15 days, triggering a scare in the religious institute.
+The situation in Joshimath remains grim as Shankaracharya Matth in Jyotirmath located in the area has also developed cracks in many places, triggering a threat in the math.
 According to the Jyotirmath administration, these cracks have increased in the last 15 days.

 Swami Vishwapriyananda, chief of Matth has cited the 'development" as the cause of the calamity.
 "Development has now become a reason for destruction as hydroelectric power projects, and tunnels have affected our town.
 There were no cracks before 15 days, but these days the cracks are continuously increasing in Matth," Vishwapriyananda said while talking to ANI.